remkop22/yaw/README.md

-# Reel - A reel good parsing toolkit for Rust
+# Reel - A reel good parser generator toolkit for Rust

+<b>This project is still in it's prototyping phase.</b>

+Please check back soon :)